The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Peak (maximum 1-minute average) ~1011 MiB 98.8%

-Even in idle state, it was already consuming 70%, and only a slight increase in memory during query processing was enough to trigger OOM.
+Even in idle state, 70% was already consumed, and just a slight increase during query processing was enough to reach OOM.

 Thinking About Memory Sizing

-Google Cloud best practices recommend keeping peak memory usage within 50–80% of the allocated limit.
-Below 50% is excessive cost, above 80% risks OOM during spikes.
+Google Cloud's best practices recommend keeping peak memory usage at 50–80% of the allocated limit.
+Below 50% is excessive cost; above 80% risks OOM during spikes.

 Memory Limit Idle Peak Verdict